-The facility is being built to expand ASU’s capacity and capabilities in a number of scientific research areas, including chemistry, biological sciences and engineering.
-It will house 80 researchers and 300 personnel from the Biodesign Institute, the College of Liberal Arts and Sciences, and the Ira A. Fulton Schools of Engineering.
+The facility expands ASU’s capacity and capabilities in a number of scientific research areas, including chemistry, biological sciences and engineering.
+It houses 80 researchers and 400 personnel from the Biodesign Institute, the College of Liberal Arts and Sciences and the Ira A. Fulton Schools of Engineering.

 Master plan of ASU’s biodesign institute

-The Biodesign C facility is part of ASU’s master plan for the Biodesign Institute, which comprises four buildings interlinked with one another spanning an area of 800,000ft².
+The Biodesign C facility is part of ASU’s plans for the Biodesign Institute, which comprises four interlinked buildings spanning an area of 800,000ft².

-Completed in December 2004, the Biodesign A building is a four-story facility that occupies 172,000ft² of floor space.
-The 175,000ft² Building B is a gateway to the complex.
-The reception area in the facility consists of a cafe and a theatre for public seminars, in addition to institute meetings.
-Construction of the building was completed in January 2006.
+Built in December 2004, the Biodesign A building is a four-storey facility that occupies 172,000ft² of floor space.
+Constructed in 2006, the 175,000ft² Biodesign B building is a gateway to the complex.
+The reception area in Biodesign B consists of a cafe and a theatre for public seminars and institute meetings.

-Upon completion of Biodesign C, the three buildings will occupy a total area of 535,000ft².
+The three buildings occupy a total area of 535,000ft² within the Biodesign complex.

 Biodesign C research building design and facilities

-Two new centres, namely ASU-Banner Neurodegenerative Disease Research Center and the Biodesign Center for Applied Structural Discovery, will be part of the new facility.
+The facility houses the ASU-Banner Neurodegenerative Disease Research Center and the Biodesign Center for Applied Structural Discovery.

 Sustainability features of ASU’s new research building